d-plaindoux/celma/README.md

 # Celma language internal design

-Celma is an embedded language in Rust for building simple parsers.
+Celma is an embedded language in Rust used to build simple parsers.
 The language is processed when Rust is compiled.
 To this end, we identify two steps.
 The first is to analyse the language using a syntax analyser in a direct style.
 Then, this parser is invoked